crytic/etheno/examples/ConstantinopleGasUsage/README.md

 running this example should result in at least one failed differential test.
 You can get additional details of the transaction that triggered the bug by examining `log/DifferentialTester/GAS_USAGE/FAILED.log`.

+Note that this example was tested with Geth 1.8.17-stable and Parity v2.0.8-stable.
+Newer versions of these clients will likely have patched the Constantinople consensus bug and Etheno's differential tester will therefore pass all tests.